 - Testing correctness of code can manifest at several levels: - Types of Tests: - System / Integration tests: test that the different components work together usually at scale. - For example; run reconstruction code over a large dataset.
 Does it crash?
-Are the results the same as the previous (night's) test - and if not, is it understood. - Large scale validation runs. - Generally easiest to write, as mirrors the nominal operation of the code; - Might be difficult to ensure full coverage. - Regression tests: check that a fixed bug does not reappear; - Harder to write; need to keep track of test cases; only to prevent a reoccurrence of previous bugs. - Unit tests: check functionality at a ~ function level should be quick to run - Hardest to write: think about what each function does, and to test all cases of input. - Might need extra code to set up, fake input data, or even a mocked-up backend - Test driven development; first write the test, then develop the code to pass the tests. - Static analysis: - Add to your tests (e.g. in continuous integration); preferable to catch any problems at the static analysis stage, if you can • Writing any tests is good; the more you do, the better at writing them you'll become.
+Are the results the same as the previous (night's) test - and if not, is it understood. - Large scale validation runs. - Generally easiest to write, as mirrors the nominal operation of the code; - Might be difficult to ensure full coverage. - Regression tests: check that a fixed bug does not reappear; - Harder to write; need to keep track of test cases; only to prevent a reoccurrence of previous bugs. - Unit tests: check functionality at a ~ function level should be quick to run - Hardest to write: think about what each function does, and to test all cases of input. - Might need extra code to set up, fake input data, or even a mocked-up backend - Test driven development; first write the test, then develop the code to pass the tests. - Static analysis: - Writing any tests is good; the more you do, the better at writing them you'll become.